johnvandeweghe/EventStreamAPI/README.md

 Transports should be able to send data back without credentials/api calls.
 Relevant to ^ because responses for a sub log can come from that.

 Publish webhook transport from postchat
-Publish simplified typescipt sdk

-Add messaging lib back in (enqueue) now that it supports php 8 Helm chart to deploy to kube with a DB + messaging backend? (package a messaging backend somehow in helm)
+Add messaging lib back in (enqueue) now that it supports php 8 Helm chart to deploy to kube with a DB + messaging backend (redis)

 Sample project that uses the API as part of a larger project.
 Webchat?
-Health care messaging.
-Immutability + really easy with api design to be hippa compliant (read logs is all that are missing, and are easy)

 Add event modifier field ("parent" reference to another event) to event.